aregsar/aregsarblog/blog/2020/my-visual-studio-code-setup/index.md

 ### Other useful shortcuts

 toggle comment line(s)

 `cmd+/`

 Find in current File

 `cmd+f`

 close current file

 `cmd+w`

 Save current file

 `cmd+s`

 Save all modified files

 `cmd+opt+s`

 Open VSCode configuration settings UI

 `cmd+,` (cmd+comma)

 Close various panels

 `esc`

+## Editing with multiple cursors

+Hold the `option` key down and click the mouse cursor two or more locations to spawn multiple persistent cursors at those locations.
+Then release the `option` key.

+`opt+click`

+Then when you type characters, they will appear at all cursor locations.

+Hit escape or click anywhere to change to single cursor at that location.

 ## Extensions